KajalMogal/art-gallery/README.md

 # Art Gallery

-Art Gallery a fullstack express app, where user can add painting and other users can see and comment on it.
-Hashing is used to store users password in database.
+Art Gallery, a fullstack Express application where users can upload their paintings to share with others.
+Other users can view the paintings and leave comments on them, created an interactive platform for art sharing and feedback.Hashing is used to store users password in database.

 ![art](https://github.com/user-attachments/assets/6130730d-92f7-4738-9a55-96298a0572ba)